 I'm running a C6 and I was not sure what I needed or if I needed anything at all.
 I'm thinking that the car should run somewhere in the 9's.
 So I just wanted to ask before I put the thing down into the car and then went and failed tech inspection because I was missing some piece of saftey equipment.What do you mean, specifically?

-You need to have an SFI-approved scattershielf for a clutched setup on a vehicle that runs quicker than 10.99, by NHRA rules, to the best of my recollection.
+You need to have an SFI-approved scattershielf for a clutched setup.
 A flywheel (iron, aluminum or steel) or the pressure ring in a pressure plate, when enough heat is built into said piece that it gives up the ghost, is an extremely violent event when it explodes (and generally you're talking about in highly elevated engine speed situations).
 I've seen in stock aluminum bell'ed incidents pieces of the pressure ring blow through the bellhousing, penetrate through the firewall/floorboard and lodge into the underside dashboard structure...as well as completely blow the bellhousing apart and break the back of the engine block off (where the bellhousing bolts to the block).

 For an automatic setup, you don't need a scattershield but at certain ETs you need specific equipment like a diaper to help contain "stuff" if you were to suffer a catastrophic failure of the transmission assembly.